ARMmbed/mbed-build/README.md

 A folder containing example code to experiment with different CMake control configurations.

 ## Top-level structure
 For any CMake project there needs to be one ```CMakeLists.txt``` file at the root of the project tree.
-This containis information about the project and any rules required to generate the build commands for the final executable.
+This contains information about the project and any rules required to generate the build commands for the final executable.
 Subordinate software component directories under the root may have their own ```CMakeLists.txt``` file to specify how they are constructed.

-In our case we intend to generate a significant amount of the top-level CMake file to handle different target and tolchain combinations.
+In our case we intend to generate a significant amount of the top-level CMake file to handle different target and toolchain combinations.
 Subordinate library ```CMakeLists.txt``` files are expected to be managed by the code development teams directly.

 The top-level ```CMakeLists.txt``` file must contain the following line as a minimum: